A: Consider asking yourself the following questions to determine if you’re ready to introduce a new animal into your home:

-A: We are currently doing adoptions by appointment!
+A: We are currently doing adoptions by appointment for dogs.
 You can fill out an application online and look at our website to determine who you’d like to meet.
-Once you are approved, you can give us a call at 260-744-0454 during our business hours to schedule an appointment to do a walk-though of the kennels and cat colonies.
+Once you are approved, you can give us a call at 260-744-0454 during our business hours to schedule an appointment to meet the dogs.
 Once you identify a furry friend you’d like to meet, you can meet them in a socialization room.

 A: Our animals are available for adoption at the Humane Fort Wayne shelter, located at 4914 S Hanna St., Fort Wayne, IN.
 Some of our cats are also available at our mobile adoption sites at PetSmart locations in Fort Wayne.
 Be sure to check the location in cat listings on our website.